CONTACT THE CLERKS

-What is Asset Forfeiture?
+What Is Asset Recovery?

-- Confiscation proceedings
+• Confiscation proceedings

-- Cash forfeiture proceedings
+• Cash recovery proceedings

-- Civil recovery proceedings currently brought by the Assets Recovery Agency (ARA)
+• Civil recovery proceedings currently brought by the Assets Recovery Agency (ARA)

 Neither cash proceedings nor proceedings for a civil recovery order require a prior criminal conviction.
-Experienced barristers at St Pauls can provide legal advice at every step of the way during any forfeiture proceedings.

-Confiscation proceedings for criminal forfeiture follow the vast majority of crimes involving fraud, tax evasion, and money laundering.
+Confiscation proceedings follow the vast majority of crimes involving fraud, tax evasion, and money laundering.
 The proceedings can follow the course of confiscation, cash seizure, restraint, receivership, or freezing orders.
 They are in place to deprive the defendant, as well as friends, family, or colleagues, of any possible financial benefit from criminal conduct.

 Sam Green KC